 The primary waste product of this process is nitrogen, which is eliminated through urine.
 The AAU is determined by looking at the amount of protein coming in and the amount of nitrogen coming out.
 The more nitrogen coming out, the less the consumed protein was used for protein synthesis.

-And collagen, an animal derived protein, is roughly the same.
-Only 35% of collagen supplements are actually being turned into real collagen in your body.
+And collagen, an animal derived protein, is roughly a little more.
+Only 16% of the collagen in collagen supplements actually gets turned into real collagen in your body.

 How to Get 99% AAU: The Ultimate in Protein Synthesis Efficiency